TommyRoy776/PancakeSorting/readme.txt

 (+ indicates burned bottom, - a burned top):
 +1 -3 -2 [flip 2] => +3 -1 -2 [flip 1] => -3 -1 -2 [flip 3] => +2 +1 +3 [flip 1] => -2 +1 +3 [flip 2]
 => -1 +2 +3 [flip 1] => +1 +2 +3

+Input: A sequence of numbers separated by spaces, with the first number being the number, N, of pancakes in the data set.
+The remainder of the data set is the numbers 1 through N in some order, each with a plus or minus sign, giving the initial pancake stack.
+The numbers indicate the relative sizes of the pancakes and the signs indicate whether the burned side is up (-) or down (+).
+M can be an arbitrary positive integer.

+Output: You should generate one line of output with the following values: the number of flips (K, where K≥0) required to sort the pancakes and a sequence of K numbers, each of which gives the number of pancakes to flip on the corresponding sorting step.
+There may be several correct solutions